-We are not aware of any hazardous waste produced by the Group's operations during the Reporting Period.
+Due to our business nature, we are not aware of any hazardous waste produced by the Group's operations during the Reporting Period.

 4.2.
 USE OF RESOURCES

 Resources we consume are primarily energy, water, and paper.
 We consider we do not have heavy reliance on the availability of natural resources compared with businesses such as manufacturing, construction, or refinery, etc. Nevertheless, we are committed to minimise our consumption of natural resources.